 Have You Been Charged with a State or Federal Crime in California?
 The Griffin Law Office Can Help

-If you have been arrested for a state crime that may be increased to federal charges in California, contact our skilled San Diego criminal defense attorney today to learn more about your legal rights and how we can help build your defense to pursue the best outcome for your case by calling 619-269-2131 today.
+If you have been arrested for a state crime that may be increased to federal charges in California, contact our professional San Diego criminal defense lawyer today to learn more about your legal rights and how we can help build your defense to pursue the best outcome for your case by calling 619-269-2131 today.